-Patient portal is a secure online software solution that provides patients complete online access to their personal health information and health records (EHR) from anywhere that an internet connection is available.
+Patient portals offer numerous benefits to patients, but one of the most significant benefits is the ability for patients to access their personal health information conveniently and securely.
+Patient portal is a secure online platform that provides patients with secure, direct access to their personal information and health records (EHR) from anywhere that an internet connection is available.
 With a patient portal, patients can be in control of their own personal health and care.
 Patients log into patient portals by using a user name and their own chosen password.
 This is to make sure only they have access to their health information.

 Many medical practices have an integrated patient portal with their EHR system, which includes convenient mobile apps, text messaging, and secure, encrypted email.
 They allow the medical team to send messages such as appointment reminders, electronic statements, and lab results to patients.
 Patient data is exchanged between patients and care team through a patient portal in a completely HIPAA-compliant, secure fashion.

 Functionality Offered by Patient Portals

 Patient portals are designed around the central theme of enhancing patient-provider communication and increasing patient engagement.
 The security and convenience of a patient portal encourages patients to collaborate with their healthcare providers and to take a more active role in their own health outcomes.
 Core features found in most patient portals provide patients an ability to securely view and print portions of their health records including:

 - Secure messaging between the provider and patients

 - Accessing and requesting prescriptions and prescription refills

 - View and print any allergies

 - Provide access to most lab test results

 In addition to the standard core features provided by Patient Portals, several additional features provide patients with the ability to further engage with their care teams and with relevant and required administrative and clinical functions.
 These additional features of a Patient Portal may include: